akash329d/govee-local-udp/README.md

 # Govee Local UDP

-This is a Home Assistant integration that provides local control of Govee devices using the local UDP protocol.
-This implementation follows best practices and includes robust retry logic for improved reliability.
+This is a Home Assistant integration that provides local control of Govee lights using the local UDP protocol.

-## Features

-- Local control of Govee devices over UDP (no cloud dependency)
-- Robust command execution with retry logic
-- State verification to ensure commands were successfully applied
-- Support for lights with various capabilities (on/off, brightness, color, temperature, scenes)
-- Auto-discovery of devices on the local network
-- Temperature-only mode option for better HomeKit compatibility
+It's somewhat similar to https://github.com/Galorhallen/govee-local-api but I had some trouble with that integration so this primarily adds retry/verification logic on the UDP API calls, and also adds support for "temperature only mode", which presents all lights without RGB.
+This is useful as in HomeKit, the presets will switch all lights to RGB, and Govee uses separate LEDs for RGB / color temp, so you end up getting super dim light in RGB mode.

 ## Installation